 What does it cost?

 Peterhouse deliberately offers a wide range of rents to suit all budgets, with rents determined by room size and facilities.
-For the academic year 2012/13, monthly rents for bed-sits typically range from £340 to £450, and for self-contained flats from £585 to £845.
-These rents include the cost of water, central heating and some cleaning, although electricity is charged in addition according to use.
+For the academic year 2017/18, monthly rents for bed-sits typically range from £280 to £540, and for self-contained flats from £550 to £1000.
+These rents include all utilities, computer connection charges and some cleaning.

 Eating together is an important part of communal life at Peterhouse and the Kitchens pride themselves on the quality and variety of the food.
 Most students eat in the College's Hall at least once every day: the value-for-money improves the more meals you take.